k0001/exinst/exinst/README.md

 `Some1`.

-Like as most instances for `Some1` require `Dict1` instances to be present for their singleton type-index, most instances for `Some2`, `Some3` and `Some4`, however, will require that `Dict2`, `Dict3` or `Dict4` instances exist, respectively.
+Like as most instances for `Some1` require `Dict1` instances to be present for their singleton type-index, most instances for `Some2`, `Some3` and `Some4` will require that `Dict2`, `Dict3` or `Dict4` instances exist, respectively.
 Writing these instances is very straightforward.
-Supposing you have a type `X :: T4 -> T3 -> T2 -> T1 -> *` and want to existentialize all of the four type indexes yet be able to continue using all of its instances, we can write something like this:
+Supposing you have a type `X :: T4 -> T3 -> T2 -> T1 -> *` and want to existentialize all of the four type indexes yet be able to continue using all of its instances, we can write something like
+this:

 ```haskell
 instance (c (f1 'T1a), c (f1 'T1b)) => Dict1 c (f1 :: T1 -> *) where